 Apples are a staple in most people’s homes and, it seems, in science.
 There was Newton’s apple, and the proverbial daily apple to keep your doctor away.
 Now, biophysicist Andrew Pelling of University of Ottawa wants to add an apple of his own into the mix — and this one might bring with it the future of biomaterials and human tissue repair.
 Many scientists thought the idea of this apple itself was a little fruity.
+Pelling said that his team did not have many cheerleaders when they started to look for ways to grow human cells by biohacking fruits.
+“Nobody else is doing this.
+How Pelling’s team achieved this was rather simple, he said.
 Synthetic Cells Have Passed A Turing Test.
 Fake It ‘Til You Make It Amid rapid advances in artificial intelligence (AI), humans use the Turing test to determine if a machine is truly intelligent.

 If a computer is capable of thinking like a human, then it should be able to trick another human into thinking they’re having a real conversation with a person instead of a machine.
 In a twist on the classic test, scientists created artificial single-cell organisms able to convince natural cells that they are real.
 Programming Language Automates Generation of Plug-and-Play DNA.
 From the synthetic biologist’s point of view, living cells are biological computers, and the ultimate code isn’t binary, but tertiary, a stream of A’s, T’s, C’s, and G’s.